florianmainguy/theodinproject/README.md

 I did the curriculum till the end of the Ruby & Rails section.
 My goal was to get a foot into the door in web development.
 It gave me a good overview and even more.
 At the end of this course, I was able to create and deploy complete rails applications.

+EDIT: Most Apps are not maintained anymore following Heroku updates

 Curriculum:

 ## 1- Web development 101